titoBouzout/Tag/readme.md

 "Tag" plugin is a collection of packages about tags, mixed together in an effort to provide a single package with utilities to work with tags.

-Currently provides: "Close tag on slash", "Tag indent or AutoFormat Tags",  "Tag Remove", "Tag Remove Attributes"
+Currently provides: "Close tag on slash", "Tag indent or AutoFormat Tags",  "Tag Remove", "Insert as Tag", "Tag Remove Attributes", "Tag Close", "Tag Lint"

 Improvements and more features about tags are welcome on this package.
 Please submit these.